 Bowdoin College's financial aid policy is designed to supplement family resources so that as many students as possible can attend the College.
 Scholarships, grants, and student employment are the principal sources of aid for Bowdoin students who need help in meeting the expenses of their education.

 Because Bowdoin believes that students who receive financial aid as grants should also be responsible for a portion of their expenses, student employment will generally be part of the financial aid award.
 Beginning in the 2008–2009 academic year, the College replaced the loan offer with additional grant funds.
 While loans will be available to supplement other resources, they will not be included in a typical financial aid package.
-On-time submission of the required application forms guarantees consideration for all the financial aid available to Bowdoin students, including grants, jobs, and loans from any source under Bowdoin's control.
+On-time submission of the required application forms guarantees consideration for all the financial aid available to Bowdoin students, including grants, jobs, and loans.

 Bowdoin's policy is to meet a student's full, calculated financial need for each year in which he or she qualifies for aid, as long as funds are available.
 Financial need is the difference between Bowdoin's costs and family resources.
 Resources consist of parental income and assets, student assets, student earnings, and other resources, such as gifts, non-College scholarships, and other resources available to supplement educational costs.